There just aren’t enough hours in the day, are there?

 There’s also a nifty little function where you can search keywords and have a constantly updated ‘trending’ feed for any topic you’re looking for:

-Social Mention is a cool little tool that lets you find where you have been mentioned across the Internet.
+Social Mention is a is a cool little tool that lets you find where you have been mentioned across the Internet.
+It’s a social media monitoring tool that allows you to track and measure what people are saying about your brand anywhere on the globe, in real-time.

 Now this might sound like a little bit of a vanity metric, but it’s actually a really clever outreach tool if you use it right.